-- 2.1 These instructions cover both conventional flue (CF)/low-level discharge (LLD) and room sealed balanced flue (RS) appliances. - 2.2 The Worcester Danesmoor range of appliances covered in these instructions has been designed to serve domestic central heating and hot water requirements ranging from 12 kW to 70 kW. - 2.3 The RS balanced flue appliance forms a fully room sealed system by surrounding the burner with a unique,fully sealed, push fit box.
+2.1 These instructions cover both conventional flue (CF)/low-level discharge (LLD) and room sealed balanced flue (RS) appliances.

+2.2 The Worcester Danesmoor range of appliances covered in these instructions has been designed to serve domestic central heating and hot water requirements ranging from 12kW to 70kW on conventional flue models and 12kW to 32kW on room-sealed models.
+The range may be used on sealed or open vent primary systems.

+2.3 The RS balanced flue appliance forms a fully room sealed system by surrounding the burner with a unique, fully sealed, push fit box.
 This causes the combustion air to be drawn through a factory sealed air duct formed at the rear and underside of the boiler.
 The sealed burner cover gives excellent acoustic noise reduction and alleviates the need for an air brick to be located in the boiler room.